SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 - Maintaining the Github page and fixing minor issues

-Tony Yu
-- Completed the following tasks
+Tony Yu completed the following tasks

     - 2 research papers and reflections
     - Your proposed approach and why it will improve on prior art